developer-onizuka/OAuth2.0_AzureAD/README.md

 ```

 # 7. Access to the Redirect URL
-You can access the redirect URL which you specified in the previous step, but you can refer to the steps below:
+You can access the redirect URL which you specified in the previous step, but you can refer to the steps below:<br>
+You can use Modheader so that you can set Bearer token in google-chrome.

 https://github.com/developer-onizuka/istioAuth0#7-access-with-bearer-token